 Margaret Woodbury Strong

 The Strong’s founder, Margaret Woodbury Strong (1897–1969), loved to play.
 She played at travel, archery, golf, bowling, gardening, flower arranging, and collecting.
 She especially loved collecting dolls, toys, and other artifacts related to play.
 In 1968, she founded The Strong, then known as the Margaret Woodbury Strong Museum of Fascination, to share her collections in ways she hoped would fascinate, educate, and entertain.
-Today the collections she amassed over several decades of energetic pursuit form the foundation for the mission and educational activities of The Strong and its five Play Partners.
+Today the collections she amassed over several decades of energetic pursuit form the foundation for the mission and educational activities of The Strong and its key programmatic elements.
 Learn more

-The Strong collects and preserves artifacts, documents, and other materials that illuminate the meaning and importance of play.
-The hundreds of thousands of objects in The Strong’s collections comprise the world’s most comprehensive assemblage of toys, games, dolls, electronic games, and other items related to play.
-Tens of thousands are on view in the galleries of The Strong’s National Museum of Play, and thousands more are accessible online.
+The Strong collects and preserves artifacts, documents, and other items that illuminate the meaning and importance of play.
+The hundreds of thousands of objects in The Strong’s collections comprise the world’s most comprehensive assemblage of toys, dolls, board games, video games, other electronic games, and other historical materials related to play.
+Tens of thousands are on view in museum galleries, and thousands more are accessible online.